DauMike/Memory-Game/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
 I used stackoverflow, computerhope and w3schools.
+I also used an online pitch detector to figure out the notes I wanted.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 The biggest one was implementing the images in the buttons because when I would write the source for the image as "assets/file-name.png" would not work and it continue giving me problems until I decided to use the url I used to grab the images from.
 Then after that was the problem of resizing that I thought I could do it in the CSS but it did not work so I went onto computerhope.com which basically said I could use an attribute inside the **<img>** tag.